Lateralus138/AutoHotkey-Gui-Class/README.md

 You can find a video preview of the example/tutorial here:
 [AutoHotkey _Gui Class Example Preview](https://lateralus138.github.io/AutoHotkey_Gui_Class_Preview/)

+## Recent bug fixes

+- Fixed bug in getControls() method that didn't correctly get the 'focus' &amp; 'focusv' attributes of a control.
+- Added the need to provided a Text Hwnd variable name for the custom _Gui.Button() method along with it's relative Progress Hwnd variable name.

 ## File Types

 The .aclass file is the same as the .ahk file, which can be used as